srohit0/DataScienceGraphAlgorithms/README.md

 ## Introduction

 This repo covers basic graph algorithms for directed and undirected graphs with/without weights on edges.
+Graph description is read from a file with ascii format.

 Base graph data structure is targeted for **sparse graphs** efficiency.
 For example, it maintains adjancy list and pointrs.